Programme

 Speaker: Purusha Gordon

-Guinness World Record Breaker Purusha is living proof that ordinary people can achieve extraordinary things, given the tools to develop a positive and resilient mindset.
+Guinness World Record Breaker Purusha Gordon is living proof that ordinary people can achieve extraordinary things, given the tools to develop a positive and resilient mindset.

 Purusha transformed her health, wellbeing and self-belief 10 years ago, inspiring her mantra that it’s never too late (or too early!) to make a change, confront our fears and develop an ‘I can and I will’ approach to life.